Mathematical Science Cafés

 2015, September 17

 Your de novo mutations are those in your cells that were not present in either of your parents.
 Such mutations are the drivers of evolution and can be the source of disease.
-Using the modern techniques of next generation genomic sequencing, we will examine at the role of de novo mutations in two contexts.
+Using the modern techniques of next generation genomic sequencing, we will examine the role of de novo mutations in two contexts.
 First, we will discuss how the discovery of these mutations has been used to explain the source of severe neurological conditions.
 We will also talk about a project that will look at de novo mutations in primates and how these investigations will give us insights both into evolution and into questions of human health.

 Blood and Numbers